Jeff Bateman

 More on the proposed facility ...

-"SRCHN’s work with West Coast Family Medical Clinic, the District of Sooke, Island Health, the BC Association of Community Health Centres resulted in successful approval of our preliminary proposal for a Community Health Centre/Urgent Primary Care Centre in Sooke.
+"SRCHN’s work with West Coast Family Medical Clinic, the District of Sooke, Island Health, and the BC Association of Community Health Centres resulted in successful approval of our preliminary proposal for a Community Health Centre/Urgent Primary Care Centre in Sooke.
 We are currently working on the final proposal.
 The success of this proposal will allow us to work with a developer to build a new CHC/UPCC.
 The transitioning of West Coast Family Medical Clinic and addition of more staff will allow more access to urgent and ongoing medical care for Sooke residents." ~ SRCHN President Mary Dunn in the organization's 2022 Annual Report

 "In contrast to solo practitioner models, Community Health Centres offer high-quality primary care through a collaborative team approach.
 Social workers, family physicians, nurse practitioners, nurses, dietitians, chiropodists, dental hygienists, therapists and other clinicians provide services in a team environment, based on patient needs.
 Community Health Centres integrate team-based primary care with health promotion programs, illness prevention programs, community health initiatives and social services focused on housing, food security and other inputs for health.
 This reduces silos and makes services more accessible.
 CHCs exemplify the World Health Organization’s definition and recommendations for “primary health care”.
 A SRCHN working group has been established to explore partnerships to advance the build of a much needed CHC in our semi-rural community."